chipsheppard/osixthreeo/readme.txt

 Requires at least: 4.5
 Requires PHP: 5.6
 Tested up to: 5.3.2
-Stable tag: 1.4.1
+Stable tag: 1.4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 OsixthreeO is a flexible, lightweight, multi-purpose theme with a colorful header and heaps of customizer controls for crafting a unique design with no code or plugins.

 == Description ==

 OsixthreeO is a great selection for any website.
-Craft your site with font, color, layout and padding controls via the WordPress customizer.
-The custom header controls enable a plethora of homepage and header designs enabling anyone to make a unique website.
-OsixthreeO provides easy selection of sidebar layouts for posts, pages, blog, search and the homepage as well as blank templates for page-builders.
+Create your own design with a flexible, lightweight, multi-purpose theme that provides font, color, layout and many other controls via the WordPress customizer.

 == Installation ==